arout/diamondphp/README.md

 ### Documentation
 Full and comprehensive documentation is currently in development, and is packaged along with the framework.
 Once the framework is installed, visit http://yoursite.com/documentation.

+### Requirements
+- Apache Server 2.2+ or Nginx Web Server
+- PHP 7.0 or newer
+- Any PDO compatible database
+- Composer package manager
+- SSH access to your server (optional, but recommended)

 ### Installation
 1. Create an empty database.
 Using a tool of your choice (phpMyAdmin, SSH, etc), import the diamondphp.sql file located in the **/var/install** folder.
-2. Go to the root directory, where you unpacked the framework.
+2. Upload the diamondphp-master zip file to your installation directory.
+Using command prompt (Windows) or terminal (OS X / Linux), navigate to the directory where you unpacked the framework.
+Example: ** cd /var/www/html **
 Using Composer, run the command 'composer update'.
 Get Composer here if you do not already have Composer installed (Composer is required in order to use the framework, and to keep everything up to date): https://getcomposer.org/download/
-3. Open the configuration file: [root directory] .env (rename the included .env.example file to .env)
+3. Open the configuration file, located in the root of your installation directory: .env (rename the included .env.example file to .env)
 4. Enter your database connection settings on lines 4 - 7
 5. Enter your full site URL on line 22 **[site_url=""]**, including protocol (http / https), and append a trailing slash at the end
    *http://www.example.com/*